 New York, April 12.-The ship Witcheraft, from Callao, was wrecked off Cape Hatterss, in the recent storm, and fiften persons drowned.
 The Captain and third officer were saved.
-APPROPRIATIONS BY THE CITY COUNCIL.

-Below may be found the total appropriations of the City Council for the current year-as reported to the City Council last evening by the Committee ture action: AN ORDINANCE MAKING APPROPRIATIONS FOR THE YEAR 1861- Section 1st.
+APPROPRIATIONS BY THE CITY COUN-Below may be found the total appropriations of the City Council for the current year-as reported to the City Council last evening by the Committee General and Quartermaster-General, who, with the on Ways and Means.
+The report lies over for future action: AN ORDINANCE MAKING APPROPRIATIONS FOR THE YEAR 1861- Section 1st.
 Be it enacted and ordained by the Mayor of City Council of Baltimore, that the following sums